peterdsharpe/AeroSandbox/README.md

 ## Future Goals
 In descending order of priority/feasibility:
-* Implement a traditional VLM (a la XFLR5's VLM1) for simulating multiple thin lifting surfaces.
+* Finish implementing a traditional VLM (a la XFLR5's VLM1) for simulating multiple thin lifting surfaces.
 * Implement a viscous drag buildup on wings from interpolated 2D XFOIL data (a la XFLR5's method for approximation of viscous drag).
 * Implement a hybrid ring/horseshoe vortex VLM (a la XFLR5's VLM2) for simulating multiple thin lifting surfaces (hopefully with improved speed and robustness over the VLM1 approach).
 * Implement a viscous drag buildup on nearly-axisymmetric bodies (using the method detailed in Drela's TASOPT v2.00 documentation, Appendix E)